Manifesto-Digital/contentful-gatsby-netlify/documentation/04-local-setup-and-workflows.md

 ## Typical workflows

-A high level view of how content flows into gatsby can be found [here](./assets/FE-content-flow-overview.jpg).
+A high-level view of how content flows into Gatsby can be found [here](./assets/FE-content-flow-overview.jpg).
 If you require content structure changes in contentful then follow the next steps.

 ### Contentful content model creation or changed

 :exclamation: Always follow [contentful conventions](./08-contentful.md)

-If no page content model changes are needed skip to component creation [New Component](#new-component)
+If no page content model changes are needed a skip to component creation [New Component](#new-component)

 #### New Page

-#### Add queries to create page
+#### Add queries to create a page

-In gatsby-node.js we have multiple function calls that are stored in `create-pages/`.
+In Gatsby-node.js we have multiple function calls that are stored in `create-pages/`.
 The Gatsby createPage that is exposed is passed to the external functions.
-This is purely for organization.
+This is purely for systematizing the folder structure.

 ##### Add the new page query